Governance of payment systems

 The industry structure for interbank payment systems in the UK is characterised by vertical relationships involving the presence of the same participants at different levels in the supply chain – such as at operator level, infrastructure level and PSP level.
 A number of PSPs also appoint directors to several if not all of the different interbank systems operators.

-We are going to require interbank operators (except BBCCL) to ensure from 30 April 2015 that any director of that operator must not simultaneously be a director of an actual or potential central infrastructure provider to that same payment system.
+We require interbank operators (except BBCCL) to ensure that any director of that operator must not simultaneously be a director of an actual or potential central infrastructure provider to that same payment system.

 We also expect interbank operators to review their conflicts of interest policies and mechanisms in light of the concerns we express.
 We want interbank operators to consider whether aspects of their conflict of interest policies and mechanisms are sufficiently robust or could be managed better or more transparently.